Bug report #3466

 #4 Updated by Giovanni Manghi about 11 years ago

 Yes please, check with qgis 1.7.1 or trunk and report back.

 I will attach here the result of exporting your project layout to PDF (using QGIS), using qgis-trunk under Windows Seven.
 I do not understand about the internal structure of these files, so you may want to have a look into them.
 The .ps version was made under Linux/QGIS-trunk.

-#5 Updated by Thaddeus - almost 8 years ago
+#5 Updated by Thaddeus - about 11 years ago

 I tried 1.7.1 under Win2k and got a real nice output with a vector trace out of the SHP and everything in place: my exported PDF file is almost identical to GM's file: only differs on internal time stamp.

 217 61 62

 219 60 64